Nick Gardewine: Texas Rangers

-The Texas Rangers selected Gardewine in the seventh round, with the 220th overall selection, of the 2013 MLB Draft.
-He signed with the Rangers, and pitched in Minor League Baseball for the Arizona Rangers of the Rookie-level Arizona League in 2013 where he was 3–3 with 3.21 ERA in 14 games.
-In 2014, Gardewine pitched for the Spokane Indians of the Class A-Short Season Northwest League, and had a 6–3 win–loss record and a 4.54 ERA.
-He played for the Hickory Crawdads of the Class A South Atlantic League in 2015, and had a 6–8 win–loss record and a 4.31 ERA.
+The Texas Rangers selected Gardewine in the seventh round, with the 220th overall selection, of the 2013 MLB draft.
+He signed with the Rangers, and pitched in Minor League Baseball for the Arizona League Rangers of the Rookie-level Arizona League in 2013 where he was 3–3 with 3.21 ERA with 37 strikeouts in 14 games.
+In 2014, Gardewine pitched for the Spokane Indians of the Low-A Northwest League, and had a 6–3 win–loss record and a 4.54 ERA with 60 strikeouts.
+He played for the Hickory Crawdads of the Single-A South Atlantic League in 2015, and had a 6–8 win–loss record and a 4.31 ERA with 80 strikeouts.
 While pitching for Hickory, Gardewine tore his supraspinatus muscle.
-He rehabilitated the injury into the 2016 season, where he became a relief pitcher for the High Desert Mavericks of the Class A-Advanced California League.
-In 29 relief appearances for Hickory in 2016, he was 5–1 with a 2.47 ERA.
-Gardewine began the 2017 season with the Frisco RoughRiders of the Class AA Texas League.
+He rehabilitated the injury into the 2016 season, where he became a relief pitcher for the High Desert Mavericks of the High-A California League.
+In 29 relief appearances for Hickory in 2016, he posted 5–1 record and 2.47 ERA with 60 strikeouts across 54 2/3 innings pitched.
+Gardewine began the 2017 season with the Frisco RoughRiders of the Double-A Texas League.

-The Rangers promoted Gardewine to the major leagues for the first time on August 21, 2017.
-Gardewine appeared in 12 games for Texas in 2017, producing a 0–0 record, and 5.63 ERA in 8 innings.
+On August 21, 2017, Gardewine was selected to the 40-man roster and promoted to the major leagues for the first time.
+Gardewine appeared in 12 games for Texas in 2017, producing a 5.63 ERA with three strikeouts over eight innings of work.

-In 2018 Gardewine appeared in 3 games for Texas, posting a 0–0 record, and 3.60 ERA in 5 innings.
+In 2018 Gardewine appeared in three games for Texas, recording a 3.60 ERA with four strikeouts across 5 innings.
 He appeared in 12 games for the Round Rock Express of the Triple-A Pacific Coast League, throwing 12 innings with a 2–1 record, 7.30 ERA, and 17 strikeouts in 12 games.
-Gardewine was placed on the AAA DL on May 17, 2018 with a right forearm strain.
+Gardewine was placed on the Triple-A disabled list on May 17, 2018, with a right forearm strain.
 Gardewine spent the rest of the 2018 season rehabbing his injury and did not appear in another game.
-Gardewine was placed on the MLB 60-day DL from August 25 - November 2, 2018.
+He was subsequently transferred to the 60-day injured list on August 25.

 In 2019, Gardewine was optioned to the Nashville Sounds of the Triple-A Pacific Coast League to open the season, and appeared in four games before being shut down for the season due to injuries.
-On June 8, he was designated for assignment.
-On June 13, he was released by Texas.
-On June 19, he signed a two-year minor league contract with the Rangers.
-Gardewine was released by the Rangers organization on June 1, 2020.
+On June 8, he was designated for assignment by the Rangers.
+On June 13, Gardewine was released by Texas.
+However, on June 19, he re-signed with the Rangers organization on a two-year minor league contract.

+Gardewine did not pitch for the organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Gardewine was released by the Rangers on June 1, 2020.

 Cleburne Railroaders

 On May 7, 2021, Gardewine signed with the Cleburne Railroaders of the American Association of Professional Baseball.
-Gardewine appeared in 1 game with Cleburne, pitching a shutout inning with 3 strikeouts.
+Gardewine appeared in one game with Cleburne, tossing a shutout inning with three strikeouts.